 As your mind map grows, parts of it may fall outside the display area and no longer be visible.
 MindView Online provides various viewing options that help you retain an overview of large mind maps.

-You can minimize the ribbon and hide the panels and text editor to make more room for the mind map in the map workspace.
-For more information, see "Navigating the map workspace".
+the panels and text editor to make more room for the mind map in the map

 You can use the scroll bars or your mouse wheel to bring parts of the mind map outside the display area back into view:

-Scroll your mind map using the vertical scroll bar or the mouse wheel.
+your mind map using the vertical scroll bar or the mouse wheel.

-Pan your mind map using the horizontal scroll bar or by holding down Shift while using the mouse wheel.
+your mind map using the horizontal scroll bar or by holding down Shift

 It can be useful to collapse one or more branches to get a better overview of large mind maps.

-Click the minus sign next to a branch to collapse it and hide its sub-branches.
-The minus sign changes into a plus sign.
+next to a branch to collapse it and hide its sub-branches.
+The minus sign

-Click the plus sign to expand the collapsed branch again.
+sign to expand the

-The design of the minus and plus signs depends on the style of the mind map.
-For more information on styles, see "Designing a mind map".
+The design of the minus and plus signs depends on the style of the mind

 You can press the Tab button on the keyboard to move the selection from one element in the map workspace to the next one.
 For example, if you have selected the root and then press Tab, the first main branch below the root is selected instead.
 If you press Tab repeatedly, you will move through all selectable elements in order.